-In order to graduate with a Bachelor of Science in Health Science degree, students must pass a standardized comprehensive examination and demonstrate speech competency by taking and passing CMM 150 Introduction to Public Speaking or its equivalent.
+To graduate with a Bachelor of Science in Health Science degree, students must pass a standardized comprehensive examination and demonstrate speech competency by taking and passing CMM 150 Introduction to Public Speaking or its equivalent.
 All science and mathematics courses must be passed with a grade of C- or higher.
-All prerequisite courses must be passed with a grade of C- or higher before taking a course for which they are prerequisites.
+All prerequisite courses must be passed with a grade of C- or higher taking a course for which they are prerequisites.